Major Requirements | Enrollment | Study Abroad / Internships / Grad School | Courses | Miscellaneous

 How do I get information on scholarships, internships, and jobs

-You can obtain more information about these right on the IDS homepage
+You can also obtain more information about these right on the "Jobs and Internships" tab

 For Jobs opportunities, you may contact or meet with an adviser from the Career Center .
 To receive academic credit for an internship, you may enroll in I A ST 195CE, visit the Center for Community Learning for additional information.
 If you wish to use this course towards IDS major requirements, please counsult with the IDS advisor.